-From Portugal the dolmen building custom spread north into northwestern Iberia and France and from there to the British Isles and south into Andalucia and then east to Almeria and beyond, anticipating the later trade and communication networks that would become established.
+From Portugal the dolmen building custom spread north into northwestern Iberia and France and from there to the British Isles and southeast into Andalucia and then east to Almeria and beyond, anticipating the later trade and communication networks that would become established.
 Whatever the belief behind the custom the Neolithic people must have considered it worthwhile.
 Each dolmen required the invested time of dozens of people, the larger dolmens must have involved hundreds, each with families of their own.
 A recent experiment by Granada University involved moving a 13.5-ton menhir a few metres just using manpower, ropes, levers and wooden rollers.
 It took one hundred students to perform the task.
 One of the capstones in the Menga dolmen is estimated to weigh 250 tons.

 That three dolmens of the size of Viera, Menga and El Romeral should be situated in such close proximity is unusual.
 It perhaps indicates that the fertile land surrounding the site not only supported a large number of families but that one or a succession of those families exerted a great deal of influence over the others for a considerable length of time.

-About 5000 BCE the area was much wetter than it is now.
+About 5000 BC the area was much wetter than it is now.
 Shallow lakes and ponds were interspersed with stands of ash, alder and hazelnut trees.
 The river Guadalhorce ran through the area with a number of tributaries feeding into it.
 On the slopes of the mountains were pine and oak forests.
 The undercover was rock roses, thyme, rosemary, daisies, dandelions, thistles and grasses.
 There was abundant game to be had as well as plants, tubers and berries to forage.
 The Neolithic hunter-gatherers of the era lived in the many cave sites to be found in the Sierra de El Torcal, the Loma de Guerrero, the Cuesta de el Romeral, the Peña de los Enamorados and the Sierras of La Camorra and Humilladero.
 Archaeologically invisible are the many open-air sites that would have been temporarily occupied in the valleys and plains.